JosiahBleeker/security-case-studies/README.md

-# security-case-studies
+# Security Case Studies

-Sanitized security case studies based on real production environments.
-Covers infrastructure security assessments, endpoint threat investigations, access control remediation, and misconfiguration risk reduction.
-Focused on applied cybersecurity decision-making, not lab simulations.
+This repository contains sanitized security case studies derived from real production environments.

+The focus is on practical cybersecurity decision-making, including infrastructure security assessments, endpoint threat investigations, and access control remediation.

+All sensitive details have been removed.
+These examples are intended to demonstrate applied security thinking rather than lab simulations.